mel-edo/Python-sem3/README.md

     git clone https://github.com/mel-edo/Python-sem3.git
     ```

-2) Navigate and check out all the ipynb files
+2) Navigate and check out all the ipynb and py files

 ## Requirements